Exploring Alpha Falls at McConnells Mill State Park

 Alternative Routes

-A little longer but even more beautiful is hiking along Slippery Rock Creek from the mill and covered bridge.
+A little longer, but even more beautiful is hiking along Slippery Rock Creek from the mill and covered bridge.

 Hiking from here to the falls will cover a little over a mile round trip, but most of the way includes the creek and weaving around the large boulder formations that the park is known for.

-To explore the entire length of the park, hike between Hells Hollow Falls and back, which will cover about 15 miles.
-This hike wouldn’t be for the faint of heart, but you’d really experience everything that the area has to offer.
+To explore the entire length of the park, hike from Alpha Pass to Hells Hollow Falls and back, which will cover about 15 miles, as we mentioned.

 Make sure to see the mill and covered bridge, too.
 You wouldn’t want to miss the park’s namesake.
+The vast majority of photos you see from this park are from the mill and covered bridge area.

 When in season, plan a picnic near one of Slippery Rock Creek’s rapids and watch the whitewater kayakers pass on their adventures.